Memory Visualizer

 - Those reports can be shown by clicking Select local report button.

-OR, download report folder from remote server, and run in localhost
+Download the report folder from remote server, and run in localhost

 - $ ttnn-visualizer --profiler-path [DOWNLOADED GENERATED FOLDER]